Monotone additive statistics: Proof of Theorem

 We are finally in a position to deduce a contradiction.
 Since by construction the c.d.f.\ of $U$ is no larger than the c.d.f.\ of each $U_n$, we have $U \geq_1 U_n$ and $\Phi(U) \geq \Phi(U_n)$ by monotonicity of $\Phi$.
 But $\Phi(U_n) = n \Phi(Z_{\eps_n}) > n \delta$ by additivity, so this leads to $\Phi(U)$ being infinite.
 This contradiction proves the desired result. \end{proof}

-\subsubsection{Step 4: Functional Analysis}
+\subsection{Step 4: Functional Analysis}

-To complete the proof of the case of $L_M$ in Theorem~\ref{thm:domains}, we also need to modify the functional analysis step in our earlier proof of Theorem~\ref{thm:main}.
+To complete the proof of Theorem~\ref{thm:domains}, we also need to modify the functional analysis step in our earlier proof of Theorem~\ref{thm:main}.
 One difficulty is that for an unbounded random variable $X$, $K_a(X)$ takes the value $\infty$ as $a \to \infty$.
 Thus we can no longer think of $K_X(a) = K_a(X)$ as a real-valued continuous function on $\overline{\R}$.

 We remedy this as follows.
 Note first that if $\Phi$ is a monotone additive statistic defined on $L_M$, then it is also monotone and additive when restricted to the smaller domain of bounded random variables.
 Thus Theorem~\ref{thm:main} gives a probability measure $\mu$ on $\R \cup \{\pm \infty\}$ such that